19marius93/monsterSlayerGame/README.md

 # monsterSlayerGame
-This is the monster Slayer Project that I've made using: HTML, CSS and Vue.js You can check it out following the link: https://19marius93.github.io/monsterSlayerGame/
+This is the Monster Slayer Project that I've made using: HTML, CSS and Vue.js You can check it out following the link: https://19marius93.github.io/monsterSlayerGame/